 We believe the use of underground water resources needs to be regulated by the state, and we will examine and support the latest technologies and means to monitor such use.

 In this manner, India will achieve environment-friendly and sustainable development, and extract market value from its resources, for the benefit of the public.

+Allocating renewable natural resources requires the use of the best analysis of economics, as well.
+For instance, it is now proven that Individual Transferable Quotas for fisheries ensures that a large fishery is harvested in a sustainable manner.
+Such private property models can also be applied to underground water and such common pool resources, creating the right incentives to sustain our finite but renewable natural resources.

 Education industry